Fabio Luisi / Philharmonia Zurich / Ballett Zürich

-I should mention, that I haven’t listened to Verdi’s Messa da Requiem in many years (I don’t have a CD recording, and I haven’t listened to LPs in decades).
+I should mention that I haven’t listened to Verdi’s Messa da Requiem in many years (I don’t have a CD recording of the Requiem, and I haven’t listened to LPs in decades).
 However, I am very familiar with the work.
 I have—and still remember well—LP recordings.
 I have even participated in a performance, as a member of the Zurich Bach Choir, on 1976-04-11.
 For details on these “references” see the appendix at the bottom of the posting.
 That active participation has certainly burned more than just the choir parts into my brain, and so, I also know very well where the tricky parts, the challenges are for the choir.

 Audio (Orchestra, Choir, Singers)

 Naturally, in a video production, the main attention and focus is on the visual aspect.
 That’s particularly true if the orchestra is located in a pit, and especially in a ballet production.
 On the other hand, my “history” with this work is a listening and self-participating one, which makes it hard, if not impossible, to focus solely on the visual aspect.
 In other words: invariably, I’m comparing what I hear with the “references” that pre-exist in my memory.
 So: